Projects per year

 - Release of particles from building materials during construction and demolition

-- Moisture capacity and risk of fungal growth in biogenic / biobased building materials
+- Moisture capacity and risk of fungal growth in biogenic building materials

-The green transition in the building industry has put emphasis on alternative and renewable, biobased building materials as a possibility to limit greenhouse gasses.
-However, knowledge and experience with these new and alternative building materials is lacking – e.g., there is no knowledge on the moisture characteristics and thus the risk of fungal growth in biogenic materials like grass, hemp and straw.
+The green transition in the building industry has put emphasis on alternative and renewable building materials as a possibility to limit greenhouse gasses.
+However, knowledge and experience with these new and alternative building materials - as well as with existing materials - is lacking.
+For example, there is no knowledge on the moisture characteristics and thus the risk of fungal growth in biobased/biogenic materials like eelgrass, hemp and straw.

-We are interested in the interplay between new types of building materials based on renewable crops (e.g., straw and grass) and the factors that may result in fungal growth in buildings.
-We are also interested in the potential of materials to release semi-volatile compounds that can affect the indoor environment.
-This also apply to existing building materials that may contain problematic substances.
+We are interested in the interplay between new types of building materials based on renewable crops (e.g., straw, hemp, grass, eelgrass and cork) and the factors that may result in fungal growth in buildings.
+We are also interested in the potential of materials to release volatile and semi-volatile compounds that can affect the indoor environment.

 Societal relevance